November 1, 2007: Six months after Steve Jobs showed it off, the original iPhone becomes Time magazine’s “best invention of the year.”

 And Time definitely nailed it by pointing out that the iPhone isn’t just a phone, but a platform.

 In the same way that the Mac GUI took the metaphor of the physical desktop and used it to create a computer environment recognizable to users, the iPhone essentially took a totally new device — a pocket computer that happened to make phone calls — and sold it as a phone (or, possibly, a phone crossed with an iPod).
+Time got this spot-on, calling the iPhone “a genuine handheld, walk-around computer, the first device that really deserves the name.”

 The first true handheld computer